This guide is supposed to be a first start for translators. There are probably errors. Please tell me if you find any. Thank you.

 But let's be practical.
 It is better to have as few translations as possible that cover as many languages as possible.
 Please keep in mind that maintaining a translation involves a lot of work.
 I would not be very happy at having to maintain a (de_CH) Swiss German, (de_AT) Austrian German and (de_DE) German German translation, unless there are truly committed translators to keep these translations alive.
 But if it's really necessary because the local variations are really important, sure go ahead.

 Now translate each .po file and provide a translation for each string using poEdit.
 If you are not sure with one or the other translation, mark it as fuzzy.
 You can enter a comment in poEdit to give some information about your thoughts to other translators.
-If you are not sure about the meaning of the original sentence post a message to the translators list and you will get more information.
+If you are not sure about the meaning of the original sentence post a message to the translation issue you open at LenMus repo and I will give you more information.

 To include a translation into the next LenMus release, at least the following files must be translated:

-The first one (lenmus_xx.po) is the longest and the two last ones are very short.
+The first one (lenmus.pot) is the longest and the two last ones are very short.
 I recommend you not to start translating files:

 until the previous ones are ready.